akohlmey/lammps/doc/src/Build_package.rst

-    cmake -C ../cmake/presets/gcc.cmake      [OPTIONS] ../cmake  # change settings to use the GNU compilers by default cmake -C ../cmake/presets/intel.cmake    [OPTIONS] ../cmake  # change settings to use the Intel compilers by default cmake -C ../cmake/presets/pgi.cmake      [OPTIONS] ../cmake  # change settings to use the PGI compilers by default cmake -C ../cmake/presets/all_on.cmake   [OPTIONS] ../cmake  # enable all packages cmake -C ../cmake/presets/all_off.cmake  [OPTIONS] ../cmake  # disable all packages mingw64-cmake -C ../cmake/presets/mingw-cross.cmake [OPTIONS] ../cmake  #  compile with MinGW cross compilers
+    cmake -C ../cmake/presets/gcc.cmake      [OPTIONS] ../cmake  # change settings to use the GNU compilers by default cmake -C ../cmake/presets/intel.cmake    [OPTIONS] ../cmake  # change settings to use the Intel compilers by default cmake -C ../cmake/presets/pgi.cmake      [OPTIONS] ../cmake  # change settings to use the PGI compilers by default cmake -C ../cmake/presets/all_off.cmake  [OPTIONS] ../cmake  # disable all packages mingw64-cmake -C ../cmake/presets/mingw-cross.cmake [OPTIONS] ../cmake  #  compile with MinGW cross compilers